midhunkangumara/Angular/README.md

 ##### ADDING NODE TO JENKINS SERVER

  If you want to run the script in another server you have to add it as a node .
- Here EC2 SERVER-1 will be a Node
+ Here WEB-HOST NODE will be a Node

  1. In the Dashboard jenkins click Manage jenkins → Manage nodes